mlevy2525/P3PO/README.md

 - This work is forked from https://github.com/siddhanthaldar/BAKU/tree/main.
 Please refer to the BAKU paper for more information on training etc.

 ## Installation
-The first thing you'll need to do is clone the environment.
-Once this is done you will set up the conda environment and download the submodules.

 - Clone the repository and create a conda environment using the provided `conda_env.yml` file.
 ```
 conda env create -f conda_env.yml